 It is for telling stories, building audiences and sharing a common vision.

 The 3D Artists dilemma

-Today, everyone wants to pay less, the value of your 3D skills seems to have plummeted and the global competition is excruciating.
+Today, everyone wants to pay less, the value of your 3D skills seems to have plummeted and the global competition can be excruciating.

-Customers are satisfied with less than top notch quality and settle for good-enough.
-So how can we as 3D Artists make a living and feel fulfilled in this kind of environment?
+Customers are satisfied with less than your best and settle for good-enough.
+So how can we, as 3D Artists, make a living and feel fulfilled in this kind of environment?

 Should 3D Artists take on multiple jobs?